 Samsara's route tracking feature provides a reliable system that enables your fleet to complete deliveries and services.
 With route tracking, you can plan routes and monitor them in real-time as a driver or vehicle executes those route plans.
 Then, to tune your route, you can use Samsara reports to determine the route’s performance and efficiency.

-Samsara tracks routes using the GPS location from the vehicle traveling along the created route.
-A Route is considered started when the vehicle leaves the geofence from the start location and stays outside of the geofence for 2 consecutive minutes or when the vehicle first arrives at the geofence of any of the route stops.
-A route will end when the vehicle enters the geofence of the last stop (to create geofences, see Addresses and geofences).
-You can modify the start/stop default settings in dispatch settings.
+Samsara tracks routes by the GPS location from the vehicle traveling along the created route.
+By default, a route is considered started when the vehicle leaves the geofence from the start location and stays outside of the geofence for 2 consecutive minutes.
+A route will end when the vehicle enters the geofence of the last stop (to create geofences, see Manage an Address).

 Route Tracking provides drivers a window for early/late arrivals to stops during a route.
 Each route has its own tracking window.
 By default, Samsara defines the tracking window starting at 1hr before the scheduled start time and ending at 6 hrs after the route's scheduled end time to complete all stops within a route.
 The following diagram displays this route tracking window: